This program is supported by Native Earth Performing Arts.

 Commitment

-- Attend online group meetings Monday evenings twice a month between December 2023 and May 2024 along with some in-person group outings to be scheduled as a group
+- Attend online group meetings Monday evenings twice a month between January 13, 2025 and April 28, 2025 along with an additional in-person group outings to be scheduled monthly as a group

 - Attend agreed-upon meetings with mentors and your facilitator

-- Coordinating and ensuring the in-person attendance of your artistic collaborators to Technical Theatre Workshop (March 18, 2024)
+- Coordinating and ensuring the in-person attendance of your artistic collaborators to Technical Theatre Workshop (March 2025, exact date TBD)

-- Identify a creative project to develop throughout the workshop and labs
+- Develop a creative project to present at the 2025 Festival

 - Identify and engage artist collaborators for your project, including but not limited to actors, designers, and a stage manager